How Metaverse Travel Will Converge the Digital and Physical Travel Experience

 Airlines are starting to explore features of metaverse travel, like virtual cabin crews and flights, while hotel companies are setting their sights on virtual real estate, buying “land” and designing digital replicas of physical hotels.
 The incorporation of augmented and virtual reality technologies can even enhance the consumer experience of destinations, allowing location-specific attractions and businesses to extend behind their physical boundaries.
 Across the travel and tourism industry, the metaverse has the potential to reach beyond the limitations of physical travel, amplify consumer personalization and deepen immersive experiences.

-The Depth of Destination Tourism in the Metaverse
+The Depth of Metaverse Travel and Tourism

 Understanding the opportunity the metaverse presents, first requires an understanding of what the metaverse itself is.
 The term “metaverse” refers to the creation of virtual worlds that are centered around connection.
 Users can explore the metaverse with digital avatars that can engage with each other – or with other brands and businesses who create virtual products or storefronts in the space.
 The chance for brands to connect with consumers in a new virtual space is an opportunity for all forms of business, but there is a particular benefit for travel.